rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

             -	}
             ```

-6. __Cleaning up or removing dead code__
+6. __Cleaning up and removing dead code__
-        Removing unused piece of code -- such as declaration of unused variable, unused import statements, unused functions, or evaluated expressions whose result is never used, can be removed from the patch.
+        Removing unused piece of code -- such as declaration of unused variable, unused import statements, unused functions, or results of expressions that is never used, should be removed from the patch.

     * Example: In the following example, `count(totalRead)` is removed in the fixed version as it is an expression that is evaluated but the return value(temp) is never used in the bug fix.
 In this case, we also made sure that `numToRead` in the bug-fix statement is not altered by `count(totalRead)`.
 Therefore, the change can be removed form the patch.